GrHalbgott/index-calculator/README.md

 Calculate different indices of Sentinel-2 raster images and, if desired, cut them to a specific region of interest (roi, recommended for they are cut beforehand and can therefor minimize execution times!). <br/>
 Following indices are available so far (write an <a href="https://github.com/GrHalbgott/index-calculator/issues">issue</a> if you want some special index to be implemented):
 - Normalized Difference Vegetation Index (NDVI)
+- - Soil-Adjusted Vegetation Index (SAVI)
 - Normalized Difference Moisture Index (NDMI)
 - Normalized Difference Water Index (NDWI)
-- Soil-Adjusted Vegetation Index (SAVI)
+- Normalized Difference Snow Index (NDSI)
 - Red-Edge Inflection Point (REIP)
 - Visible Atmospherically Resistant Index (VARI)